akashsrivastava-php/starwar/README.md

 ### `npm install`

-Before starting the application you need to install all the dependencies in your project
+Before starting the application you need to install all the dependencies in your project.

 ### `npm start`